Established Leaving Certificate

-Applications received from non-school (external) applicants during the period 29 January to 5 March 2020 are accepted on payment of a late fee of €32 per subject in addition to the normal fee.
+Applications received from non-school (external) applicants during the period 29 January to 5 March 2020 were accepted on payment of a late fee of €32 per subject in addition to the normal fee.

-A second late fee of €52 per subject in addition to the normal fee applies to applications made from 6 March to 29 April 2020.
-Entries for subjects with a practical, oral or project component are not accepted at this stage.
+A second late fee of €52 per subject in addition to the normal fee applied to applications made from 6 March to 29 April 2020.
+Entries for subjects with a practical, oral or project component were not accepted at this stage.

 How to apply

 If you are a post-primary school student, your school will send your details to the State Examinations Commission.

 If you are an external (non-school) candidate for the established Leaving Certificate, you can apply online or on the application form available from the State Examinations Commission (SEC).
 The closing date for applications for the 2021 exams will be published by the SEC.

 Applying for a copy of your exam results

 To request a certified statement of examination results from the State Examinations Commission you can either apply online or download and complete an exam statement application form (pdf).
 Your application should include the following personal details: